OVERVIEW

 Standard mileage rate

-The IRS allows employees and self-employed individuals to use a standard mileage rate, which for 2018 business driving is 54.5 cents per mile.
+The IRS allows employees and self-employed individuals to use a standard mileage rate, which is 67 cents per mile for 2024 and 65.5 cents per mile in 2023.

 To determine the number of miles driven for business you need two numbers for each business vehicle:

-- The total number of miles driven during the year
+- the total number of miles the vehicle was driven during the year

 Some travel is not considered business-related: